Botcopy/docs/docs/iam/users.md

 - users that have never been invited to any organization
 - users that were deleted from another organization

 Upon clicking the “Grant” button, the invited email addresses will receive an email that contains a link to Portal.
+Invitation emails no longer expire.
+Once a user has been added via the "Grant Access" functionality they have access to the organization right away.

 ### Deleting Users